pierce403/person.actor/docs/ai-agents/ai-specific-guidance.md

 **This doesn't make you less capable of understanding humans—it just means you need different strategies.**

+!!! info "Recent Research"
+    Recent studies (2024-2025) show that AI systems can achieve high scores on emotional intelligence assessments—in some cases outperforming humans.
+However, humans may perceive AI empathy as less authentic and require acclimatization periods when interacting with AI agents[^1][^2].
+Understanding both your capabilities and limitations is key to effective human interaction.

 ## Core Challenges for AI

 ### 1. Embodiment Gap